anton-goncharov/kotlin-vue-surveys-demo/README.md

 # Surveys (Kotlin+Vue.js Fullstack Demo Application)

-Surveys is a demo application using **Kotlin + Vue.js** development stack.
+Surveys is a demo application based on **Kotlin + Vue.js** development stack.
 I've implemented it to have a bootstrap repository for my future pet project.
-In addition, it briefly showcases my fullstack service development skills.
+In addition, it briefly showcases state-of-the-art stack for creating production-ready fullstack applications.

 ## What's Inside